dtan20441/portfolio_toys/README.md

 Products earn the majority of their revenue from stores located in downtown.
 Hence, revenue from downtown stores are considerably higher than commercial, residential and airport based stores.

 ### Profit Margin Analysis
+- Profit margins for all product categories are fairly high, with all categories having at least a 20% profit margin for majority for the time period.
-Profit margin for Electronics was 48% at January 2022 and fell to 40% in September 2023.
+- **Profit margin for Electronics was 48% at January 2022 and fell to 40% in September 2023.** This corresponds with a decrease in Electronics revenue in that same time period from about $143K to $73K.
+- Profits for Toys reached its lowest in July 2022 but experienced its largest profit margin of 30% in that time.
+Revenue has since rebounded with its profit margin plateauing at about 20%.

+### Location comparisons